opengisci/opengisci.github.io/sp25/_posts/2025-05-05-conclusion.md

 - developing and testing educational materials and providing feedback
 - creating new tools, packages, libraries

-## GitHub Portfolios
+## Porfolios

-- Final evaluation of the GitHub portfolios will occur at the end of Finals Week.
-- To ensure credit is given for your revisions, please add comments to your Google Doc in response to qualitative feedback.
-- Many students have successfully continued to develop their GitHub pages and portfolios post-graduation, helping lead to future employment and graduate school opportunities!
+Many students have successfully continued to develop their GitHub pages and portfolios post-graduation, helping lead to future employment and graduate school opportunities!
 You can start by including significant independent work from your other courses at Middlebury or interesting work / volunteer experiences!
 The Jekyll theme we used, [Minimal Mistakes](https://mmistakes.github.io/minimal-mistakes/) is highly customizable.

-## Peer Evaluation

-- instructions t.b.d.

-## Self Evaluation

-- instructions t.b.d.